 In the practice of yoga, there is no point in being in a hurry.
 God is not going to run away.
 He is always there, though we may see Him tomorrow or the day after tomorrow, and not necessarily just now.
 Also, we will not be successful if we are in a great hurry, because hurry is caused by a lack of proper understanding of the prevailing conditions.

-The entanglements of consciousness are such that they cannot easily be made objects of investigation because, as I pointed out several times, the involvement is not an object of consciousness; it is a part of consciousness itself.
+The entanglements of consciousness are such that they cannot easily be made objects of investigation because, as I pointed out a number of times, the involvement is not an object of consciousness; it is a part of consciousness itself.
 The involvement becomes a part of us.
 We are ourselves an embodiment of the involvements and, therefore, we cannot investigate into the nature of these involvements.
 When a person is angry, he becomes an embodiment of anger.
 Therefore, there is no question of investigating into the causes of anger when we are already in a fit of rage.
 We do not examine the conditions of anger, and then get angry.
-We are already possessed by a devil, and when we are in such a state of possession, our whole personality is lodged, sunk in that condition, and there is nobody to find out the causes thereof.
+We are already possessed by a devil, and when we are possessed by such a state, our whole personality is lodged, sunk in that condition, and there is nobody to find out the causes thereof.
 Whatever be the condition we are in, that becomes a part of our nature.
 Therefore, disentanglement of ourselves from that condition becomes a practical impossibility.
 That is why the practice of yoga is so difficult.

 All our learning, all our prejudice, may have to be cast out to the winds when we become students of true spiritual life.
-All our qualifications become dust or dirt, a meaningless accretion grown on our personality, because our learning becomes a part of our pride, a part of our egoism which has given us a social status – which itself is an unwanted growth like a mushroom on our personality.
-That which has given us status in social life is anti-spiritual because our importance, if it has come from external relationship with human society, cannot be regarded as importance.
+All our qualifications become dust or dirt, a meaningless accretion grown on our personality, because our learning becomes a part of our pride, a part of our egoism which has given us social status, which itself is an unwanted growth like a mushroom on our personality.
+That which has given us status in social life is anti-spiritual because if it has come from our external relationship with human society, it cannot be regarded as important.
 And if our education has a value only in human society, and if it is useless when we are absolutely alone, it cannot be regarded as learning, knowledge, or as important.

 When we are faced by a ferocious tiger in a jungle, how is our learning going to help us?
-We may be an Oxford PhD, but what is the use when a lion is standing before us with a yawning mouth?
-Can we tell the lion, “I am a PhD, sir.
+We may have an Oxford Ph.D, but what is the use when a lion is standing before us with a yawning mouth?
+We cannot tell the lion, “I have a Ph.D, sir.
 Don't come near me!”
-He will care a hoot for our PhD; he will swallow us immediately.
-In any catastrophic condition, our learning will not help us out.
+He will care a hoot for our Ph.D; he will swallow us immediately.
+In any catastrophic condition, our learning will not help us.
 The wrath of nature cares not for our education.
 Even social anger, which sometimes comes to the surface, does not care for our education.
 Hunger and thirst, sleep, passion and anger—all these care not for our education, whatever be our learning.